queckezz/object-flatten/readme.md

 ## Advanced Use Case

-The main use case I use it for, is with [unistyle](https://github.com/joakimbeng/unistyle).
+The main use case I had in mind, is together with [unistyle](https://github.com/joakimbeng/unistyle).
 Let's say we have a `positions.js` module which contains:

 ```js
 export default {